Urethrotech UCD® Case Study 2

 Industry News

-The second instalment of our Urethrotech UCD® Case Study 2 is out now, focusing on our chat with Vicki Fulbrook, SAS Urology Doctor, at North West Anglia NHS Foundation Trust.
-Vicki has been using the UCD® successfully in her hospital for a while now and is very vocal about the many benefits of using the catheter.
+The second instalment of our Urethrotech UCD® Case Study is out now, focusing on our chat with Vicki Fulbrook, SAS Urology Doctor, at North West Anglia NHS Foundation Trust.
+Vicki has been using the UCD® successfully, from Pennine’s medical device range, in her hospital for a while now and is very vocal about the many benefits of using the catheter.
 You can read the interview below:

 For those that may not know, please can you give a brief overview of yourself and your background of working with/using the UCD?